AlexZ0729/speech/examples/librispeech/readme.md

 ## Setup

 ### If using the TTIC slurm cluster...
-You can find the **preprocessed** LibriSpeech clean data partitions stored at
+You can find the **preprocessed** LibriSpeech clean data partitions and the corresponding jsons stored at
 ```
 /share/data/lang/users/ttic_31110/datasets/librispeech
 ```